erasmus-without-paper/ewp-specs-api-file/README.md

 -----------------

 The server MUST keep the file unchanged after its creation.
 This means that the client MAY cache the file.
-Every file change MUST change to file id.
+Every file change MUST change the file id.
 The requester will need to rely on CNR to keep up with the changes.

 Security